Storyflow Logo

 Can I use ChatGPT alongside a visual AI workspace?

 Yes.
-Many successful creators use both: ChatGPT for quick text editing and research, visual AI workspaces like Storyflow for content planning, strategy, and organization.
-They serve different needs in the content creation workflow.
+Most successful creators use both: ChatGPT for quick text editing and research, and a visual AI workspace like Storyflow for content planning, strategy, and organization.
+They serve different needs in the content creation workflow, so the practical setup is to plan and structure in Storyflow, then draft individual pieces wherever you write.

 From Text Generation to Content Systems